Everything You Need to Know About Meibomian Gland Dysfunction

 If your eyes itch, burn, sting, look red, or you have a constant feeling of something being lodged in your eye, you may have a condition called Meibomian (“my-BOH-mee-an”) Gland Dysfunction, or MGD.
 This condition is the leading cause of Dry Eye Syndrome.

-Patients from throughout the Plano area suffering from Meibomian Gland Dysfunction.
+Patients from throughout the Frisco area suffering from Meibomian Gland Dysfunction.
 If you suffer from any of these symptoms or think you might have MGD, contact the The Dry Eye Center At Optical Zone.
 Dr. Akshet Joshi O.D. can help you with the long-term relief you need.

 What is Meibomian Gland Dysfunction?